JavitoRoGo/100-days-of-SwiftUI/README.md

 # 100-days-of-SwiftUI
-Projects and milestones created following Paul Hudson's "100 Days of SwiftUI"
+Projects and milestones created following Paul Hudson's ["100 Days of SwiftUI"](https://www.hackingwithswift.com/100/swiftui).

 These projects where made along several months, aprox. between December 2021 and February 2022.
 By these days I didn't know how to use git nor GitHub, or even any version control, so any of these projects has no commits.